The Ten Essentials

 A topographic map should accompany you on any trip that involves anything more than a short, impossible-to-miss footpath or frequently visited nature trail.

 A compass, combined with map-reading knowledge, is a vital tool if you become disoriented in the backcountry.
 Have high-tech GPS receivers made compasses obsolete?
 No. A compass weighs next to nothing and does not rely on batteries.
 So even if you rely heavily on a GPS for navigation, a traditional compass is an indispensable backup.
 Note: A compass equipped with a sighting mirror can also be used to flash sunlight to a helicopter or rescuer during an emergency.

 An altimeter is a worthwhile navigational extra to consider.
 It uses a barometric sensor to measure air pressure and provide a close estimate of your elevation—information that helps you track your progress and determine your location on a map.
-We say "estimate" because when weather changes, air pressure changes, and such a change can cause an altimeter's elevation reading to fluctuate even if it remains stationary.

 Shop REI’s selection of altimeters.